Material Science Reference

 The Luxury Materials Glossary

-24 defined terms across fragrance chemistry, skincare actives, furniture construction, and leather grading — the vocabulary you need to evaluate alternatives like an expert.
+41 defined terms across fragrance chemistry, skincare actives, furniture construction, and fashion materials — the vocabulary you need to evaluate alternatives like an expert.

 Fragrance